 What are BTUs?
 How to calculate them?

 BTUs, or British Thermal Units, are a unit of measurement for thermal energy.
-One BTU represents the amount of heat needed to raise the temperature of one pound of water by one degree Fahrenheit.
-BTUs are commonly used to measure the cooling or heating capacity of appliances such as air conditioners, heaters and radiators.
-The higher the BTU number, the more heat or cool the unit is capable of producing.
+A BTU represents the amount of heat required to raise the temperature of one pound of water by one degree Fahrenheit.
+BTUs are commonly used to measure the cooling or heating capacity of appliances such as air conditioners, heaters, and radiators.
+The higher the BTU number, the more heat or cool the appliance is capable of producing.

-Calculating BTUs requires taking into account several factors, including the surface area of the room to be heated or cooled, insulation, exposure to sunlight, number of occupants, etc. Here is a basic formula for estimating the BTUs needed to heat or cool a room:
+Calculating BTUs requires taking into account several factors, including the area of the room being heated or cooled, insulation, sun exposure, number of occupants, etc. Here is a basic formula for estimating the BTUs needed to heat or cool a room:

 For heating: